LeeVaughn/100-days-of-code/log.md

 **Thoughts:** I thought I had an idea for this one using for loops and if/else statements but it didn't work out so I had to come up with a different solution.
 My Linkedin profile is coming along nicely but it sure is a lot of work.

 **Link to work:** <a href="https://codepen.io/Alebeard/pen/yvOgbb">Intermediate Algorithm Challenge #2</a>

+### Day 66: February 5, 2018

+**Today's Progress**: Solved the third Intermediate Algorithm.

+**Thoughts:** This was a lot harder than the previous two in large part because it gives you some "helpful links" that aren't actually necessary.
+My first instinct was to create seperate arrays for roman numerals and regular numbers and then run loops over them and that turned out to actually be the answer.

+**Link to work:** <a href="https://codepen.io/Alebeard/pen/yvOgbb">Intermediate Algorithm Challenge #2</a>